vincenthuupham/vincenthuupham.github.io/_posts/2026-04-23-esp32-custom-pcb-part-2.md

 date: 2026-04-24
 ---

-Looking at this diagram I wondered why the fuck there are 4 pins on the PCB Editor footprint of the DHT22.
-I look at my DHT22 IRL and as u can see on the schematic editor that shit only has 3 pins the fuck Lol.
-As it turns out Pin 3 (NC) literally does nothing — it's just a placeholder to make the sensor physically stable in a breadboard or PCB.
-Having 4 pins instead of 3 gives it a more balanced, secure fit:
+While reviewing the diagram, I initially questioned why the PCB footprint for the DHT22 included four pins when the physical sensor and schematic representation clearly show only three.
+Upon further investigation, I learned that the third pin is designated as NC (no connection) and does not serve any electrical function.
+Instead, it exists purely for mechanical stability.
+Including a fourth pin allows the component to sit more securely in a breadboard or PCB, providing better balance and physical support.

 ![](/assets/images/esp32-custom-pcb-part-2-img-1.jpg)

-Also ran into a problem in which I wondered shit - now that im in the PCB editor - shouldn’t spacing matters?
-As it turns out yes the fuck it does.
-Used Claude to help parse the entire Amazon description of the ESP32 dev board I ordered and I learned that For spacing, my ELEGOO ESP32 is a standard 30-pin board.
-Those typically have pins spaced 2.54mm apart (standard) and the two rows are 25.4mm (1 inch) apart edge-to-edge because electronics standardized on 2.54mm pitch, which is exactly 0.1 inches.
-It's a legacy from when the US dominated electronics manufacturing and everything was designed in imperial units.
+During the transition into the PCB editor, I also realized that spacing is a critical consideration.
+To better understand the exact dimensions of my ESP32 development board, I used Claude to parse the product description from Amazon.
+From this, I confirmed that my ELEGOO ESP32 is a standard 30-pin board.

+These boards typically use a 2.54 mm pin pitch (0.1 inches), with the two rows spaced 25.4 mm (1 inch) apart edge-to-edge.
+This standard originates from legacy imperial measurements used during the early dominance of U.S. electronics manufacturing.

 ![](/assets/images/esp32-custom-pcb-part-2-img-2.jpg)

-I also learned that the blue lines are called ratsnest lines.
-But anyways yeah I finished placement of the AM3202, used edge.cuts to make the board, and finished tracing.
-Turns out I didn’t actually need two layers, the tracing was fine.
-IIt was also at this stage that I Noticed that 90 degree bends aren’t common.
-Turns out From what I understand, historically 90 degree traces were avoided since they could become acid traps during etching, which is why the PCB Editor automatically makes these lines 45 degrees:
+I also became familiar with “ratsnest lines,” the blue lines shown in the PCB editor that indicate unconnected electrical nets.
+After completing component placement for the AM3202, defining the board outline using the Edge.Cuts layer, and routing the traces, I found that a two-layer board was unnecessary, as all routing could be completed cleanly on a single layer.

+At this stage, I also noticed that 90-degree trace bends are generally avoided.
+Historically, sharp corners could create “acid traps” during the etching process, potentially leading to manufacturing defects.
+As a result, PCB design tools typically favor 45-degree trace angles, which I adopted in my layout.

 ![](/assets/images/esp32-custom-pcb-part-2-img-3.jpg)

-Problem - finally opened the 3D editor because apparently you’d catch things here you don’t see on the PCB / schematic editor.
-What do you know my fucking dumbass implemented male rails which won’t connect to my dev board full of male pins.
-Quick fix I just changed the footprint from PinHeader to PinSocket.
-Doing the same for J2:
+When I opened the 3D viewer to validate the design, I identified a critical oversight: I had selected male pin headers for connectors intended to interface with a development board that already uses male pins.
+This would have prevented proper physical connection.
+I corrected this by replacing the PinHeader footprints with PinSocket footprints for both J1 and J2, ensuring compatibility.

 ![](/assets/images/esp32-custom-pcb-part-2-img-4.jpg)
 ![](/assets/images/esp32-custom-pcb-part-2-img-5.jpg)
 ![](/assets/images/esp32-custom-pcb-part-2-img-6.jpg)

-So yeah.
-Everything was finished after.
-Just needed to create the gerber files, zip it, and upload it to JLCPCB.
-Everything turned out to be $3.50 CAD.
+With these adjustments complete, the design was finalized.
+I generated the Gerber files, compressed them into a ZIP archive, and submitted the design to JLCPCB for fabrication.
+The total manufacturing cost came to approximately $3.50 CAD.

 ![](/assets/images/esp32-custom-pcb-part-2-img-7.jpg)
 ![](/assets/images/esp32-custom-pcb-part-2-img-8.jpg)